StanLivitski/proper2/README.md

 Defining handlers for settings
 ------------------------------

-Proper2 expects applications to define concrete classes for all configuration settings they need to access.
-These classes are called _handler classes_.
+Early versions of proper2 expected applications to define concrete classes for all configuration settings they needed to access.
+Those classes were called _handler classes_.
+The use of concrete handler classes is still considered a common pattern within proper2 applications, though as of the May 2014 version of the library, you can also apply dynamic handlers to read multiple properties using objects of the same class.
 All handler classes inherit from `name.livitski.tools.proper2.AbstractSetting`.
 A handler class supplies proper2 with the following information: